Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Multivariate Regularly Varying Copula

 An equivalent characterization of MRV copulas (Chapter~8.3.2 of \cite{beirlant2006statistics}) is through the notion of a limiting copula.
 Specifically, $C$ is an \emph{MRV copula} if and only if there exists a copula $C^*$ such that,

 The limiting copula $C^*$ in \eqref{eq:limiting-copula} is also known as the \emph{extreme value copula}.
-Intuitively, $C^*$ is the copula of the limiting distribution of the properly normalized component-wise maximum of independent samples from a multivariate distribution $F$ with corresponding copula $C$.
+Intuitively, $C^*$ is the copula of the limiting distribution of the properly normalized component-wise maximum of independent samples from a multivariate distribution $F$ with corresponding copula $C$ (see details in Section S2.1.1).
 The connection between $C^*$ and the stable tail dependence function $\ell$ is given by (Eq.~(8.52) of \cite{beirlant2006statistics}):

-It has also been established that $C^*$, $\ell$ and the spectral measure $H^*$ are in one-to-one correspondence, with each uniquely determining the others.
+It has also been established that $C^*$, $\ell$, and the spectral measure $H^*$ are in one-to-one correspondence, with each uniquely determining the others.
 These objects offer complementary representations of the upper-tail dependence structure associated with the MRV copula.